appcelerator-developer-relations/appc-sample-rss/README.md

 We could use Titanium and Alloy's support for [platform-specific resources](http://docs.appcelerator.com/platform/latest/#!/guide/Supporting_Multiple_Platforms_in_a_Single_Codebase-section-29004890_SupportingMultiplePlatformsinaSingleCodebase-Platform-specificresources) and create an Android-specific view in `app/views/android/index.xml` and an iOS-specific view in `app/views/iphone/index.xml`.

 In this case we chose to use Alloy's support for [conditional code](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_XML_Markup-section-35621528_AlloyXMLMarkup-ConditionalCode) to keep them all in one view.
-We would have needed this for an iPhone and iPad specific view anyway and this way you can see how we handle all platforms and formfactors in one glance.
+We would have needed this for an iPhone and iPad specific view anyway and this way you can see how we handle all platforms and form factors in one glance.

 You will see we use conditional code in the other two [views](app/views) as well to use platform-specific UI elements like Android ActionBar menu items and a RefreshControl for iOS.